Guifeng Zongmi: The intrinsically enlightened true mind

 Just the perfect brightness of jade-like purity [yingjing yuanming] is the jewel substance [zhuti]. [...]
 The black color, up to and including all the other colors, such as blue and yellow, etc., are unreal. [...]
 When one truly sees the color black, the black from the outset is not black.
 It is just the brightness.
 The blue from the outset is not blue.
 It is just the brightness, up to and including, all the [other colors], such as red, white, yellow, etc., are like this.
 They are just the brightness.
 If, at the locus of the color characteristics, one after the other you just see the perfect brightness of jade-like sparkling purity, then you are not confused about the jewel. [...]
 If you are just free of confusion about the jewel, then black is non-black; black is the bright jewel, and so on with all colors.
 This is freedom [from the two extremes of] existence and non-existence.
 The brightness and the blackness are in fusion.
 How could there be any further obstacle?

+In the following, Zongmi also utilizes a mirror analogy to illustrate a three truth model, with the mirror's luminous reflectivity standing for the highest truth.
+He says, "It is like a luminous mirror, which also has three aspects.
+The images reflected in a mirror—each of which appears distinct such that one cannot call something blue yellow, or something beautiful ugly—represent conventional truth.
+The reflections' lack of any nature of their own—each and every one of which is altogether empty—represents ultimate truth.
+The ever-present luminous reflectivity of the essence—which is neither empty nor coloured but can appear as empty and coloured—represents the highest truth."
+According to Peter Gregory, where the reflected images represent the mind as it adapts to conditions, and their lack of self-nature corresponds to the mind's unchanging aspect, the ever-present luminosity of the mirror points to "the one mind as the ultimate ground of all reality."